fabricepayet/dapp-voting-alyra/README.md

 ### Front end

-I replace the default create-react-app provided [React Truffle Box](<https://trufflesuite.com/boxes/react/>) by NextJS and to develop with TypeScript.
+I developed my interfaces in TypeScript and I replaced the default create-react-app provided [React Truffle Box](<https://trufflesuite.com/boxes/react/>) by [NextJs](<https://nextjs.org/>).
+I used [TailwindCSS](<https://tailwindcss.com/>) for the styling of my components.

-I recorded a short video presenting the differents interfaces [link to the video (FR)](<https://>)
+I recorded a short video presenting the differents interfaces [[link to the video]](<https://www.loom.com/share/e49f2954a29149f79a002d32d158db14>) and deploy the dApp to Vercel [[link]](<https://dapp-voting-alyra.vercel.app>)

 ### Deployment

-I deployed the dApp on the goerli network:
+I deployed the dApp on the Goerli network.
+Here the deployment logs:

 ````bash
 truffle migrate --network goerli